yihanzhishui/BewlyBewly/README.md

 > [!IMPORTANT]
 > BewlyBewly!
 Ave Mujica is a fork of [BewlyBewly](https://github.com/BewlyBewly/BewlyBewly), aiming to provide feature updates and bug fixes after the original project was archived.

-BewlyBewly is a browser extension for bilibili that aims to enhance the user experience by redesigning the bilibili UI.
+BewlyBewly!
+Ave Mujica is a browser extension for bilibili that aims to enhance the user experience by redesigning the bilibili UI.
 The design is inspired by YouTube, Vision OS, and iOS, resulting in a more visually appealing and user-friendly interface.
 This project uses the [vitesse-webext](https://github.com/antfu/vitesse-webext) template for development.
 Without this template, it may not be possible to develop this project.